What is it?

 - Note: 1/3 postgraduate students are funded by parents initially

-Below is a list of awards generally available annually and a list of those advertised to the Careers Service.
+Below is a list of funding generally available annually and a list of those advertised to the Careers Service.

 - Local Authority Grants:

 Postgraduate students may get financial assistance under the Student Grant Scheme with the cost of tuition fees for approved postgraduate courses in Ireland and Northern Ireland.
 To find out more go to the Student Universal Support Ireland (SUSI) website at www.grantsonline.ie.